edgeimpulse/expert-projects/predictive-maintenance-and-defect-detection-projects/motor-pump-cypress-cn0549.md

 ![](../.gitbook/assets/motor-pump-cypress-cn0549/22.jpg)

-Employing machine learning-based models for predictive maintenance can help us efficiently operate equipment, plan for downtimes, and increase longevity.
+Employing machine learning-based models for predictive maintenance can help us efficiently operate equipment, plan for downtime, and increase longevity.

 Baking intelligence into the edge and moving computing closer to where data is a paradigm shift from traditional computing, and Edge Impulse is at the forefront.